-Jelani Cobb, Columbia University professor and New Yorker correspondent, joins us to discuss the launch of The Essential Kerner Commission Report, a historic study of American racism and police violence.
+Jelani Cobb, Columbia University professor and New Yorker correspondent, joined us to discuss the launch of The Essential Kerner Commission Report, a historic study of American racism and police violence.
 The Report examines economic inequality, race, and policing in more than a dozen urban uprisings between 1964 and 1967.
-In a conversation with Arva Rice, CEO and President of the New York Urban League, a civil rights organization dedicated to addressing structural issues in underserved communities, the two will consider the crucial importance of the report’s findings to today’s fight for equal justice.
+In a conversation with Arva Rice, CEO and President of the New York Urban League, a civil rights organization dedicated to addressing structural issues in underserved communities, the two considered the crucial importance of the report’s findings to today’s fight for equal justice.
 Library Journal says, “this version of the report might point the way toward a national resolution, if the United States summons the will and wherewithal to make change.”

 The Essential Kerner Commission Report

 Published by W. W. Norton

 The Kerner Commission Report, released a month before Martin Luther King Jr.’s 1968 assassination, is among a handful of government reports that reads like an illuminating history book—a dramatic, often shocking, exploration of systemic racism that transcends its time.
 Yet Columbia University professor and New Yorker correspondent Jelani Cobb argues that this prescient report, which examined more than a dozen urban uprisings between 1964 and 1967, has been woefully neglected.

 In an enlightening new introduction, Cobb reveals how these uprisings were used as political fodder by Republicans and demonstrates that this condensed edition of the Report should be essential reading at a moment when protest movements are challenging us to uproot racial injustice.
 A detailed examination of economic inequality, race, and policing, the Report has never been more relevant, and demonstrates to devastating effect that it is possible for us to be entirely cognizant of history and still tragically repeat it.